Bascom, Florida

 Bascom is a town in Jackson County, Florida, United States.
 The town is located on the Florida Panhandle in North Florida, and is 5 mi south of the Alabama border.
 The population was 87 at the time of the 2020 census.

 Geography

-The approximate coordinates for the Town of Bascom is located in northeastern Jackson County at (30.928769, –85.117067).
+The Town of Bascom is located in northeastern Jackson County.
 It is 4 mi southeast of Malone, 5 mi northeast of Greenwood, and 14 mi northeast of Marianna, the Jackson County seat.

 According to the United States Census Bureau, Bascom has a total area of 0.62 km2, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the Town of Bascom has a humid subtropical climate zone (Cfa).